Legends Junior Tour Championship Policies

 Note: The process of matching scorecards is used only to determine which player will receive the 2nd place trophy and exemptions, but will not affect the number of Player of the Year points awarded.

-Trophies will be awarded to the top three places in each age division.
+Trophies will be awarded to the top three or five places in each age division.
 The trophy presentation will take place at the scoreboard immediately following the conclusion of play.

 PRIOR TO CANCELLATION DATE